How They Make Tofu

 Savory Steel Cut Oats with Spinach, Mushrooms and Tofu

 How to Make Vegan Sour Cream

 News on Soy Health Claim

 House Foods Organic & Premium Tofu and Shirataki

 House Foods Organic tofu comes in four different levels of firmness in varying sizes: soft, medium firm, firm, and extra firm.
-The chart below illustrates the proper applications and types of recipes for each type of tofu.
+The chart below illustrates the proper applications and types of recipes.
 House Foods also offers a super firm variety that comes pre-grilled or pre-cubed so you can highlight it in a wrap or salad with little to no prep work.
 Other products included firm and extra firm organic tofu fortified with DHA Omega 3 and vacuum packed tofu cutlets in teriyaki, spicy garlic, Asian BBQ, and plain.
 These cutlets require no draining or cooking and can be eaten immediately!
 Traditional shirataki is a calorie-free white yam noodle substitute that is gluten and soy-free.
 It can be used in all recipes that call for noodles or pasta.
 House Foods also produces a tofu shirataki product that has 10 calories, 3g carbohydrates and 2g of fiber per serving.
 These noodles come in spaghetti, fettuccine, angel hair and macaroni shapes for use in all kinds of hot and cold dishes.
 The chart below illustrates the differences between the three House Foods shirataki noodle products.

 Written by Rebecca Berg, Dietetic Intern with Sharon Palmer, MSFS, RDN